VVander/RPIPs-old/RPIPs/RPIP-1.md

 Parties involved in the process are you, the champion or RPIP author, the RPIP editors, and the Rocket Pool developers.

 Before you begin writing a formal RPIP, you should vet your idea.
-Ask the Rocket Pool community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
-It is thus recommended to open a discussion on the Rocket Pool Discord server first.
+Ask the Rocket Pool community on the Discord server or DAO Forum first if an idea is original to avoid wasting time on something that will be rejected based on prior research.

-Once the idea has been vetted, your next responsibility will be to present (by means of an RPIP) the idea to the editors, developers, and the community to give feedback.
+Once the idea has been vetted, your next responsibility will be to present an RPIP to the editors, developers, and the community for feedback.
 You should try and gauge whether the interest in your RPIP is commensurate with both the work involved in implementing it and how many parties will be affected by it.
 Negative community feedback will be taken into consideration and may prevent your RPIP from moving past the Draft stage.

 It is highly recommended that a single RPIP contain a single key proposal or new idea.
 The more focused the RPIP, the more successful it tends to be.